Faevoh/employee-management/README.md

 ```

 ## Features
+- Admin signup and login as organisation (and can perform the following: )
+- Creating a departments in the organisation.
+- Retrieving all departments in the organisation.
+- Retrieving a department along with employees working in specified department.
-- Adding an employee to organisation
+- Adding an employee to organisation and to various departments
 - Retrieving all employees in an organisation
-- Retrieving an employee's information
+- Retrieving/Viewing an employee's profile/information
 - Updating an employee's information
-- Adding remark to an employee's profile
 - Deactivating an employee's profile
+- Adding remarks/reviews to an employee's profile
+- Retrieving/Viewing an employee's remark

 ## Documentation
 - This is a live url of the project:[employee-management](employee-management-lemon.vercel.app)